dmgrit/priority-channels/README.md

 ### Advanced use cases - selecting frequency method
 - When using priority channels, the [frequency method](#frequency-methods) is selected automatically, but it can also be explicitly set to choose specific behavior and performance characteristics

+Initiation can be done either programmatically or [from a configuration](#combination-of-priority-channels-to-multiple-levels-of-hierarchy-from-configuration)

 ## Installation